 Fourth Organ: Our present Hook & Hastings organ, the gift of Julia M. Lord was installed in 1900.
 Not as powerful as the organ in Mr. Hook's home church (The First Parish Unitarian in Jamaica Plain, MA) or as old as several we sold or gave away, the Parish has cared for this fine instrument, resisting all suggestions to "modernize" it, until now it has become a pilgrimage site for organ purists visiting Maine.
 In 1985, at a cost of $7,700, a complete restoration was accomplished by David E. Wallace, organ builder.
 In addition, space was found in the original design for 12 oboe pipes which had not been installed in 1900.
 These new pipes bring our instrument to its fullest power and balance much the excitement of all who play and enjoy its sound.
 Congratulations to us all!

-This video was created in year 2000 to promote the organ for the 100th anniversary and restoration concert.
+View this video created in year 2000 to promote the organ's 100th anniversary and restoration concert.

 Organ Technical Structure